gsivaprabu/vuejs-path/07 Vuejs Big Picture/04 The Vue Ecosystem/02 Universal Rendering with Nuxt/README.md

-# 07 Vuejs Big Picture - 03 Why use VueJS? - 02 Universal Rendering with Nuxt
+# 07 Vuejs Big Picture - 04 The Vue Ecosystem - 02 Universal Rendering with Nuxt

 - Used to create universal (server-rendered) Vue applications
 - Many universal challenges are simplified by nuxt